 Nitrogen Deficiency Symptoms In Wheat

-N starvation impacts the entire wheat plant development visually manifested by yellowish or light-green foliage.
+N starvation impacts the entire wheat growing and development visually manifested by yellowish or light-green foliage.
 Like in rice crops, nitrogen deficiency in wheat also reduces the number of tillers and stunts the overall growth.

 Specific wheat nitrogen deficiency symptoms are as follows: